Validation rules🔗

 A ObjectFieldNode is visited for each object field in the GraphQL document.
 Values can be used in arguments or variables.

-There are other nodes which can be visited if validation rules are run against the GraphQL schema, but these are not covered in this documentation.
+There are other node types which can be visited if validation rules are run against the GraphQL schema, but these are not covered in this documentation.

-A ValidationRule instance has access to the ValidationContext instance, through which you can access to commonly useful contextual information from within a validation rule.
+A ValidationRule instance has access to the ValidationContext instance, through which you can access to useful contextual information relative to the visited node.
 For example, you can access the current GraphQL type for the node using self.context.get_type().